DragonMinded/PyStreaming/README.md

     - 480P
 ```

-Notice that the suffixes we provided after `$name` for the original and transcoded streams
+Notice that the suffixes we provided after `$name` for the original and transcoded
+streams are all listed here.
+It's important to follow the naming convention outlined
+in the nginx config by using the original stream name and an underscore followed
+by the quality.
+This is because the python application assumes the name of the HLS
+transcoded files based on the streamer name and list of video qualities placed in
-are all listed here.
-When you set the software up in this manner, a configuration gear will
+the `config.yaml` file.
+When you set the software up in this manner, a configuration
-be visible on the stream for viewers where they can choose a quality.
-You'll want to verify
+gear will be visible on the stream for viewers where they can choose a quality.
-with a test stream to ensure that your streaming server can handle the load of transcoding.
+You'll want to verify with a test stream to ensure that your streaming server can
-If it can't, you'll notice that all qualities will buffer randomly and your CPU usage will
+handle the load of transcoding.
+If it can't, you'll notice that all qualities will
-be too high for the number of cores.
-If your server can't keep up, choose fewer transcodes
+buffer randomly and your CPU usage will be too high for the number of cores.
+If
-and try again.
+your server can't keep up, choose fewer transcodes and try again.

 ## Running Behind nginx

 Its a good idea to serve up the web interface behind nginx instead of directly.
 This allows you to set up things such as SSL, provide the weight of nginx to deliver
 HLS files to clients and generally makes your setup more robust.
+Note that this
+application assumes that it will be on the root of any domain or subdomain that you
+choose to host.
+Subdirectories do not work due to the hardcoded location of the
-First, add a
-site to `sites-available` with contents similar to the following:
+chat websocket.
+First, add a site to `sites-available` with contents similar to
+the following:

 ```
 server {